Hurricane Dorian prompts flood advisories along Carolinas coast. Here’s the latest

 Slow-moving Hurricane Dorian continues to threaten the southeastern United States, and forecasters believe it may hit farther south than initially predicted.

-The first tropical force winds from the storm are expected to reach South Carolina’s coast after 8 p.m.
+The first tropical force winds from the storm could reach South Carolina’s coast after 8 p.m.
 Sunday, forecasters say.

-The National Weather Service predicts tide impacts in the Carolinas.
-On Friday morning, a flood advisory was put in effect for coastal counties.
+The National Weather Service is also predicting tide impacts in the Carolinas.
+On Friday morning, a flood advisory was put in effect for coastal counties inboth states.

 “Minor flooding along coastal areas is likely the next couple days during evening high tide.
 In addition, enhanced rip current risks and rougher surf will likely develop beginning late Saturday, associated with swell from Dorian,” the advisory said.